SF-PVL/P90-Notebook/README.md

 ## Usage

-This repository is designed to be cloned directly within a Jupyter notebook environment.
+This repository is designed to be cloned directly within a Jupyter notebook environment (you may also simply [download it](https://github.com/SF-PVL/P90-Notebook/archive/refs/heads/main.zip) instead).
 The typical workflow is:

 1. Clone this repository into your Jupyter environment `git clone https://github.com/SF-PVL/P90-Notebook.git`
 2. Open `P90 Analysis.ipynb`